More

 • Regular Updates: Keep the policy updated in line with evolving online threats and organizational changes.

-Web Content or URL Filtering with Scalefusion MDM
+Scalefusion MDM Web Content or URL Filtering

 Scalefusion MDM lets IT administrators control the web content that users can view on the browsers of managed devices.
 They can block or allow URLs based on the company’s requirements.
 Whitelisting ensures users will have access to websites that have been approved by the company.